 Prior to joining the PCU in July 2010, Katie completed a PhD in "Symptom Triggers for Heartburn: diet and lifestyle factors" at London South Bank University.
 Within her PhD she completed focus group interviews with sufferers of Heartburn in the community and primary care to understand symptom interpretation, symptom descriptions, trigger factors to enable the design of a further quantitative study.

-Katie currently co-ordinates the NIHR MelaTools Programme, assessing patient and GP interventions to improve time to diagnosis of Melanoma.
-Within this programme of work she will be undertaking interviews with both patients and GPs on the integration of the electronic clinical support tool for Melanoma into GP software packages and usability and functionality of skin self monitoring apps in patients at above population risk of Melanoma to inform a larger randomised controlled trial - thus allowing her to engage with further health services research.
+Next Katie worked on the NIHR funded MelaTools Programme, assessing patient and GP interventions to improve time to diagnosis of Melanoma.
+Within this programme of work she interviewed patients and GPs on the integration of the electronic clinical support tool for Melanoma into GP software packages and usability and functionality of skin self monitoring apps in patients at above population risk of Melanoma to inform a larger randomised controlled trial.

 |Full Profile : Richard Milne

 Richard Milne is a qualitative social scientist in the Institute of Public Health.
 His research uses ethnographic, focus group and interview-based approaches to examine:

 • The production, identification and understanding of risk.
 His current work focusses on issues associated with establishing and communicating risks of developing Alzheimer’s disease and the creation of new ‘pre-disease’ categories and ‘patients in waiting’.
 Previous work has explored public, scientific and regulatory understandings of the risks associated with the development of new biotechnologies, and scientific and public approaches to food risk.

 • Translational research and visions of the future in biomedicine.
 Drawing on perspectives from sociology and geography his work follows the circuitous movement of research between ‘bench to bedside’ and the role of imagined futures and future geographies in shaping the development of new biotechnologies.